ymadoff/ryba/hadoop/yarn_rm/wait.coffee.md

 # Hadoop Yarn ResourceManager Wait

-Wait for the ResourceManager RPC and HTTP ports.
+Wait for the ResourceManagers RPC and HTTP ports.
 It supports HTTPS and HA.

     module.exports = []
     module.exports.push 'masson/bootstrap'